Horatio Nelson, 1st Viscount Nelson: Corsica

-A British assault force landed on the island on 7 February, after which, Nelson moved to intensify the blockade off Bastia.
+A British assault force landed on the island on 7 February, after which Nelson moved to intensify the blockade off Bastia.
 For the rest of the month, he carried out raids along the coast and intercepted enemy shipping.
-By late February, San Fiorenzo had fallen and British troops, under Lieutenant-General David Dundas, entered the outskirts of Bastia.
-However, Dundas merely assessed the enemy positions and then withdrew, arguing that the French were too well entrenched to risk an assault.
+By late February, San Fiorenzo had fallen, and British troops under Lieutenant-General David Dundas had entered the outskirts of Bastia.
+However, Dundas merely assessed the enemy positions and then withdrew, arguing the French were too well entrenched to risk an assault.
 Nelson convinced Hood otherwise, but a protracted debate between the army and naval commanders meant Nelson did not receive permission to proceed until late March.
 Nelson began to land guns from his ships and emplace them in the hills surrounding the town.
-On 11 April, the British squadron entered the harbour and opened fire, while Nelson took command of the land forces and commenced bombardment.
+On 11 April, the British squadron entered the harbour and opened fire while Nelson took command of the land forces and commenced bombardment.
 After 45 days the town surrendered.
 Nelson then prepared for an assault on Calvi, working in company with Lieutenant-General Charles Stuart.

 British forces landed at Calvi on 19 June, and immediately began moving guns ashore to occupy the heights surrounding the town.
-While Nelson directed a continuous bombardment of the enemy positions, Stuart's men began to advance.
+While Nelson directed a continuous bombardment of the enemy positions, Stuart's soldiers began to advance.
 On the morning of 12 July, Nelson was at one of the forward batteries when a shot struck one of the nearby sandbags protecting the position, spraying stones and sand.
 Nelson was struck by debris in his right eye and forced to retire from the position.
 However, his wound was soon bandaged and he returned to action.
-By 18 July, most enemy positions had been disabled and that night Stuart, supported by Nelson, stormed the main defensive position and captured it.
+By 18 July, most enemy positions had been disabled, and Stuart, supported by Nelson, stormed the main defensive position at night and captured it.
 Repositioning their guns, the British brought Calvi under constant bombardment, and the town surrendered on 10 August.
 Nelson did regain partial sight in his damaged eye, but said he could only "...distinguish light from dark but no object."